dev-ritik/Scripts/memory/README.md

 - The data goes in the data/ folder
 ### Memory provider setup
 #### Diary
-The current implementation expects a folder with files having year in it.
+The current implementation expects a folder with files containing the year.
-The files should be a CSV file with one of the column as date field
+The files should be a CSV file with one of the columns as a date field

 Add `DIARY_PATH` to the `.env` file and set it to the folder path